 Empty sella syndrome occurs most often in middle-aged women who are overweight and who have high blood pressure.
 Less commonly, the condition occurs after pituitary surgery, radiation therapy, or infarction (death) of a pituitary tumor.

-Empty sella syndrome can be diagnosed by computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI).
+Empty sella syndrome can be diagnosed by computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI).
 Pituitary function is checked by measuring hormone levels in the blood to rule out hormone excess or deficiency.
 But pituitary function is usually normal.

 Treatment is rarely needed.
 It is given only if the pituitary produces too much or too little hormones, depending on which hormones are affected.
 Treatment may be replacing the deficient hormone or giving medications to decrease excess hormone production.